 The audience here, is someone who can get started with your code with just this file.
 Give them the same credit you give yourself.
 This is someone who wants to figure out how your tool/code works with your source code.

-Things to remember when you are doing this:
+Here are some things to remember when you are doing this.

 However, a README file is not the same as a Getting Started Guide, for example.

 In a Getting Started Guide, you need to ensure you talk about the following.